 Renée Crown Wellness Institute

 Sona Dimidjian, PhD is Director of the Renée Crown Wellness Institute and Professor in the Department of Psychology and Neuroscience at the University of Colorado Boulder.
-Her current research projects … MORE
+Her current research … MORE

 Thupten Jinpa, PhD